Jawadalahmadi/Robotic-Arm-Control-Panel/README.md

 # Robotic-Arm-Control-Panel
 I started on a project of creating a robotic arm and controlling it online.
 On the controlling and programming side of things i decided to choose Python as my programming language for this task and MySQL to create my database.
 I started with the UI first then created the database and after that i connected the two together which i will explain below.
+I should note that each subtask has its own file and the code and pictures associated with the subtask are within the files.

 # User-Interface
 I started by importing the tkinter library in Python to create and customize my UI.
 I first created my window and chose the title, the size and the color.